A Unified Community Detection, Visualization and Analysis method: Experimentation

 This benchmark has been studied by most authors interested in checking their partitioning algorithm for bipartite graphs.
 The goal here is to partition, into various groups, 18 women who attended 14 social events according to their level of participation in these events.
 In his well-known cross-sectional study, \cite{Freeman} compared results from 21 authors, most of whom identified two groups.

-\emph{Results. }In Figure \ref{WE}, the bipartite graph is depicted as a bilayer graph in the middle with women at the top and events below; moreover, the edges between women and events represent woman-event participations.
-Three clusters with associated women and events have been found and eventually shown with black, dark grey and light grey colorings.
-This result is more accurate than the majority of results presented in \cite{Freeman}{]}; only one author found three female communities.
+\emph{Results. }In Figure \ref{WE}, the bipartite graph is depicted as a bi-layer graph in the middle with women at the top and events below; moreover, the edges between women and events represent woman-event participations.
+Three clusters with associated women and events have been found and eventually shown with red, blue and yellow colorings.
+This result is more accurate than the majority of results presented in \cite{Freeman}; only one author found three female communities.
 Beyond mere partitioning, Figure \ref{WE} presents overlapping communities using two overlapping functions, namely legitimacy and reassignment modularity (RM).
-Legitimacy overlapping and RM for women are placed just above female partitioning; for events, both are symmetrically shown below event partitioning.
+Legitimacy and RM for women are placed just above female partitioning; for events, both are symmetrically shown below event partitioning.
 As expected, reassignment in the same community produces a zero RM value.
 The best values for legitimacy and RM have been underscored.
 Only the values of woman 8 and event 8 indicate that they could have been in another community.
 This is the outcome of early assignment during the first Louvain phase for entities with equal or nearly equal probabilities across several communities.
 It can be observed in \cite{Freeman} that woman 8's community is also debated by several authors; our results appear to be particularly pertinent in terms of both partitioning and overlapping.

-One possible criticism of our result may stem from the fact that women and events are correlated, which may cause bias, such as in the number of communities.
+The fact that women and events are correlated may be considered to cause a bias, such as in the number of communities.
 When comparing our results to those of other authors however, the merging of our blue and yellow communities produces their corresponding second community.
 In their trial designed to obtain a varying number of communities in both sets, Suzuki \cite{Suzuki2009} found a large number of singletons.
 Their results were far from those presented in \cite{Freeman}, while ours were compatible and more highly detailed.

 In conclusion, results on the Southern Women's benchmark are particularly relevant.
 Moreover, our visualization enables observing community partitioning, overlapping and possible assignment contradictions.
 The application of reassignment for better modularity optimization will be tested in a subsequent work.